Raspberry Pi 4 Gets USB Bootloader in New Firmware Beta

 Earlier this week, the Raspberry Pi Foundation announced the beta release of a new firmware update featuring a bootloader with USB boot support on the Raspberry Pi 4.
 This new update should make the USB boot process much easier to set up on the latest Raspberry Pi.

-While we've ran the Raspberry Pi off an SSD before, the Raspberry Pi 4 has lacked USB boot functionality since launch.
+While we've run the Raspberry Pi off an SSD before, the Raspberry Pi 4 has lacked USB boot functionality since launch.
 This new update will allow complete USB boot support, eliminating the need for a microSD card entirely.
 With the beta firmware, Pi 4 owners can boot operating systems using USB 3.0.
-You can read more about the bootloader configuration on the Raspberry Pi website.
+You can see full details about how bootloader configurations on the Raspberry Pi website.

 How to Boot Raspberry Pi Off USB

-Note: Update (5/23): We now have a dedicated tutorial on how to boot Raspberry Pi 4 From USB that has detailed instructions for doing this.